pachyderm/pachyderm/doc/reference/config_spec.md

 A map of context names to their configurations.
 Pachyderm contexts are akin to kubernetes contexts (and in fact reference the kubernetes context that they're associated with.)

-#### Kube Context

-The kubernetes context that this pachyderm context is associated with.

 #### Pachd Address